UCN-DMAB-0920-group-1/computer-vision-vehicle-counter/README.md

 # computer-vision-vehicle-counter

-This project includes a frontend built with with Vue and a backend API built with Python.
+This project includes a frontend built with Vue and a backend API built with Python.
 The API will detect objects using a machine learning model, currently it's configured to use the Yolov5 model, but can be configured to use a custom model.

-Via the frontend, you can upload a video with different options like ROI (region of interest) and it will be sent to the backend, where the results will be sent to a database, and showed in the frontend oncec complete.
+Via the frontend, you can upload a video with different options like ROI (region of interest) and it will be sent to the backend, where the results will be sent to a database, and showed in the frontend once complete.

 ## Platform support:
 - [x] windows